oggy22/MusicTools/README.md

 - Transposed by number of semitones
 - Within the same scale, but start from a different tone e.g. Albinoni Adagio, Mozart 40th Symphony
 - Within different scales

+# Chomsky Analysis Algorithm
+CAA analyzes a single or multiple voices looking for similarities.
+The output of the analysis is a DAG(Direct Acyclic Graph) where the leafs represented repeating patterns and roots represent voices.